Paul D. Schreiber Senior High School

 Paul D. Schreiber Senior High School (commonly Paul D. Schreiber High School or Schreiber High School) is a four-year public high school in Port Washington, in Nassau County, New York, United States.
 It is operated by the Port Washington Union Free School District.

 As of the 2023–24 school year, the school had an enrollment of 1,614 students and 129.47 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.47:1.
 There were 305 students (18.9% of enrollment) eligible for free lunch and 21 (1.3% of students) eligible for reduced-cost lunch.

 The school is one of the top public high schools on Long Island.
 U.S. News & World Report awarded Schreiber a gold medal in its 2014 rankings.
-In 2015, it was ranked as the 283rd best high school in the United States by U.S. News & World Report, with a student/teacher ratio of 13:1.
+In 2015, it was ranked as the 283rd best high school in the United States by U.S. News & World Report, with a student/teacher as well ratio of 13:1.

 The school offers numerous extracurricular activities in academics, athletics, the arts, music, and the sciences.